ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-number/index.md

 ## Enabling Number Cell Editor

+`agNumberCellEditor` allows users to enter numeric values and to modify them using the <kbd>↑</kbd> <kbd>↓</kbd> keys.
+Edit any cell in the grid below and note the `agNumberCellEditor` is displayed:

 <grid-example title='Number Editor' name='number-editor' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-Specified with `agNumberCellEditor` and configured with `INumberCellEditorParams`.
+Enabled with `agNumberCellEditor` and configured with `INumberCellEditorParams`.

 ```js
 columnDefs: [